Frequently Asked Questions

 What are stem cells and bone marrow and who can they help?

 Bone marrow is a spongy tissue found inside bones.
 Stem cells are found in your bone marrow and have the power to heal a wide range of diseases.
+Bone marrow is a spongy tissue found inside bones.
 Thanks to science, new discoveries are made each year, allowing more and more conditions to be treatable with the use of stem cells and, at times, bone marrow.

-Blood cancers, such as leukaemia and lymphoma, are the most well-known.
+Blood cancers such as leukaemia, lymphoma and myeloma are the most well-known.
 There’s also several bone marrow or blood diseases, such as severe aplastic anaemia, inherited immune system and metabolic disorders, to name a few.
 Stem cells and bone marrow are bona fide miracle workers for patients living with these diseases.

 Am I eligible to become a donor?

-If you are between the ages of 18-30 then you are in the ideal age bracket to become a donor.
-However, you are still able to register to be a donor up until the age of 45 – see “Age restrictions?” below for more information.
+If you are a healthy adult between the ages of 18-35 you are in the ideal age bracket to become a donor.

 You need to hold a valid Medicare card and be willing to donate anonymously to any patient in the world.
-However, ABMDR donations are always collected in Australia, you don’t need to go overseas.
+However, ABMDR donations are always collected in Australia so you don’t need to go overseas.

 Exclusion Criteria Includes: